 - Students must let the college counseling office know which colleges they are applying to with Early Decision or Early Action deadlines as soon as they know, but no later than two weeks before the deadline.
 They must let the college counseling office know which colleges they are applying to with Regular Decision deadlines before Thanksgiving break.
 Any delay in this notification might delay Northwood School’s materials being sent to the colleges.

-Remember this: despite the challenges of the college process, your senior year is about learning, being involved in the Northwood School community, and having balance in your life.
+Remember this: despite the challenges of the college search and application process, your senior year is about learning, being involved in the Northwood School community, and having balance in your life.